 you want to fuck somebody's shit up. it isn't an honorable desire, but it's an honest one, and it's the reason why you have a gun up to a convenience store cashier's head.

-"th-there, in the storage room safe. the combination's six-nine-four. take all of it, just please don't—"
+"over th-there, in the storage room safe. the combination's six-nine-four. take all of it, just please don't—"

 hurt me? hurt me? if you made him feel a fraction of your pain—

 no. focus, winston. you need to be calm and controlled, like you always are— your hands are trembling, and the thought of this pussy cashier noticing makes you want to scream. you slowly remove the gun and sprint to the back, pulling out wads of bills and shoving as many into your pockets as you can. the more the better— maybe you should just hop a freight train and get out of this shithole southern hick city tonight. to denver, los angeles, chicago, some place where johnny's specter can't lurk behind your eyeballs anymore.